Scaphoid Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-Given the clinical suspicion, you ordered an MRI of the right wrist which reveals a non-displaced fracture through the scaphoid waist with intact blood supply (no marrow edema in the proximal pole suggestive of AVN).
-There is no associated ligamentous injury.
+I ordered an MRI, which revealed a non-displaced fracture through the scaphoid waist with no marrow edema in the proximal pole, suggesting intact blood supply and low risk of AVN.
+No associated ligamentous injury.

 What Examiners Look For